“How SME’s Use Social Media”

 It has been widely shared but I don’t know why, because it is utterly useless.

-- SME is a catch all for companies with up to 250 employees with a turnover of less than 40 million euros.
-There is no indication of the spread between small, medium and micro businesses, the split between B2B and B2C, sector, geographical spread, age of the business or any other crucial factors that could affect or skew the results.
+SME is a catch all for companies with up to 250 employees with a turnover of less than 40 million euros.
+In the infographic there is no indication of the spread between small, medium and micro businesses, the split between B2B and B2C, sector, geographical spread, age of the business or any other crucial factors that could affect or skew the results.

 What is the point of knowing that 69% use social media for the purpose of getting brand awareness unless you also know how many were successful and if that is a good indication that you could do the same?